 For years, our biggest complaint about coming to Stehekin has been the transportation options to get here.
-The Lady of the Lake boats travel at times which are great for day-trippers, but horrible for overnight guests – requiring early morning and late night travel, or even extra nights spent in hotels in Chelan.
+The Lady of the Lake boats travel at times which are great for day-trippers, but not particularly convenient for overnight guests – requiring early morning and late night travel, or even extra nights spent in hotels in Chelan.

 Chelan Seaplanes helped to fill the void in boat service with their floatplane service to Stehekin.
-However, since they closed shop in 2017, folks have been force to suffer and make do with the inadequate options with the ferry boat system.
+However, since they closed shop in 2017, folks have been forced to make do with the inadequate options with the ferry boat system.

 Relief may be on the horizon!